wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 This is just to provide an overview.
 It is not a table of contents.

-## <a name="PreparingYourProjectForTranslation"></a>Preparing your project for translation
+## <a name="PreparingYourProjectForTranslation"></a>Part 1/4: Preparing your project for translation

-Open your project in Flare and select **Project > Export Project** to create a copy.
+1. Open your project in Flare and select **Project > Export Project** to create a copy.
 Tips:

     * Select **Export From** > **Using Conditions** to exclude drafts and other files you don't want translated.

-    **NOTE:** You might think it clever to use a special condition tag to explicitly mark files for translation, but bear in mind you'll be building the project afterwards.
-So if you do use a special tag, make sure you include in your export all the files required for a successful build.
+        **NOTE:** You could use a special condition tag to explicitly mark files for translation, but make sure you export all the files you need to be able to build the project at the end.

     * I recommend appending the filename of the exported project with the source and target language codes.
 E.g. if you're translating from (US) English to French, save as `my_flare_project_en-US_fr-FR.flprj`.
+2. Open the exported project and select **Project > Project Properties**.
+3. Under **Language**, select the target language.
+This should take care of any translatable labels in your project skins (e.g. search box place holder, topic toolbar buttons), provided that 1) Flare has default translations for the chosen language and 2) you have configured your skins to use the default project language.

-## Preparing your translation package with Rainbow
+## Part 2/4: Preparing your translation package with Rainbow

 Rainbow is sort of a Swiss army knife for translators and translation project managers.
 It offers file conversion, terminology extraction, quality checks, pre-translation, and about a million other things I haven't even begun to explore myself.
 Unfortunately, it's also got a steep learning curve.
-There's a [wiki](http://okapiframework.org/wiki/index.php?title=Rainbow) which is fairly comprehensive, but it often lacks detail in important areas, and some parts seem out of date.
+There's a [wiki][rainbow-wiki] which is fairly comprehensive, but it often lacks detail in important areas, and some parts seem out of date.
 Thankfully, you've got this blog to help you!

 ### Basic configuration